nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 1. In the /etc/nginx/conf.d folder, make the following changes to your `tls-cars.example.com.conf` file:

     1. On line #1, change the comment from HTTP to HTTPS
-    1. On line #7, change the `listen 80` directive to `listen 443 ssl`.
+    1. On line #7, swap comments on the `listen 81` directive and `listen 443 ssl`, to enable port 443 and ssl.
-    1. Insert 2 new lines, between the server_name and access_log lines:
+    1. Uncomment 2 new lines, between the server_name and access_log lines:
     - ssl_certificate /etc/ssl/nginx/cars.example.com.crt;
     - ssl_certificate_key /etc/ssl/nginx/cars.example.com.key;